harshkanth/Becdeg-docs/docs/contact.md

-# Let's Connect
+# Let's connect

-Whether you're a recruiter looking for a technical writing expert, a product owner in need of scalable documentation, or a founder building your first knowledge base — I'm excited to hear from you.
+Whether you're a recruiter looking for a technical writing expert, a product owner in need of scalable documentation, or a founder building your first knowledge base, I'm excited to hear from you.

-I bring a decade of experience across full-time roles, freelance projects, and consulting work — and I’m currently open to:
+I bring a decade of experience across full-time roles, freelance projects, and consulting work and I’m currently open to:

 - ✍️ Full-time and long-term roles (remote or hybrid)
 - 🛠 Freelance and contract-based projects